-We have audited the consolidated financial statements of Granbero Holdings Ltd. ("the Company") and its subsidiaries (jointly "the Group"), which comprise the consolidated statement of financial position as at 31 December 2022, the consolidated statement of profit or loss and other comprehensive income, the consolidated statement of changes in equity and consolidated cash flow statement for the year then ended, and notes, comprising significant accounting policies and other explanatory information.
-The total of the consolidated statement of financial position amounts to EUR 1.717.126 (000) and the consolidated statement of profit or loss shows a profit for the year of EUR 39.427 (000).
+We have audited the consolidated financial statements of Granbero Holdings Ltd. ("the Company") and its subsidiaries (jointly "the Group"), which comprise the consolidated statement of financial position as at 31 December 2023, the consolidated statement of profit or loss and other comprehensive income, the consolidated statement of changes in equity and consolidated cash flow statement for the year then ended, and notes, comprising material accounting policies and other explanatory information.
+The total of the consolidated statement of financial position amounts to EUR 1.883.666 (000) and the consolidated statement of profit or loss shows a loss for the year of EUR 27.013 (000).

-In our opinion, the consolidated financial statements give a true and fair view of the consolidated financial position of the Group as at 31 December 2022, and of its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with IFRS Standards as issued by the International Accounting Standards Board and as adopted by the European Union.
+In our opinion, the consolidated financial statements give a true and fair view of the Group's equity and financial position as at 31 December 2023, and of its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board and as adopted by the European Union.